mlcommons/tiny/v0.5/training/anomaly_detection/README.md

 ```

 ## Dependency
 The original source code was developed on Ubuntu 16.04 LTS and 18.04 LTS.
-The TinyMLPerf extension was developed on **OS X**.
+The MLPerf Tiny extension was developed on **OS X**.
 In addition, we checked performing on **Ubuntu 16.04 LTS**, **18.04 LTS**, **Cent OS 7**, and **Windows 10**.

 ### Software packages